johnyc2017/LG-Shafi-001/README.md

 Tested Functionalities via Automated Scripts:

-• Logged in as an existing account
+• Logged in as an existing account that was previously created

 • Click on 'Dresses' tab

+• Click on 'List' to 'List View' all 5 dresses

-• Add all 5 dresses in shopping cart
+• Add all dresses in shopping cart

 • Click on shopping cart icon

-• Verify all 5 items, their individual prices and total price
+• In Cart Summary Page - Verify all 5 dresses are listed, total price of each dress is correct and and total product price is the sum of the total price of each dress

+NOTES:

+Test can be run using testng.xml as testNG suite
+Test can be run using Chrome, Firefox, Headless which can be configured in testng.xml

+Error: (If you encounter this below error after cloning the project in local, please check the solution provided also below)

+Error running '/Users/nafismac/Downloads/lgautomation/testng.xml': Cannot start process, the working directory 'C:\MyDevelopments\LG-Shafi-001\%MODULE_WORKING_DIR%' does not exist

+Solution : click Run option from the menu and select edit configuration then update working directory and add $MODULE_DIR$.Click Apply and Ok button